what are impressions on google search console

 Google Search Console groups click, impression, and position data under the canonical URL.
 This is the URL Google thinks best represents a page when multiple URLs have the same content.
 It keeps your data neat and tidy, avoiding any mix-ups.

 Curious about setting canonical URLs?
-Our guide on how to fix page with redirect in google search console has got you covered.
+Our guide on has got you covered.

 Discover Impressions Analysis